-Abby is a junior in the College of Arts and Sciences, majoring in international and area studies with a concentration in European studies and a minor in writing.
+Abby is a senior in the College of Arts and Sciences, majoring in international and area studies with a concentration in European studies and a minor in writing.
 She is from San Francisco, California where she attended a French-English bilingual school from K-12.
 On campus, she is involved in Pi Beta Phi sorority, she has a KWUR radio show, and she is a Howard Nemerov writing scholar.
 In her free time, Abby enjoys exploring Forest Park, watching movies, and meeting new people.

 What brought you to The Writing Center?